Moser's worm problem

 Moser's worm problem (also known as mother worm's blanket problem) is an unsolved problem in geometry formulated by the Austrian-Canadian mathematician Leo Moser in 1966.
 The problem asks for the region of smallest area that can accommodate every plane curve of length 1.
 Here "accommodate" means that the curve may be rotated and translated to fit inside the region.
 In some variations of the problem, the region is restricted to be convex.

 Examples

 For example, a circular disk of radius 1/2 can accommodate any plane curve of length 1 by placing the midpoint of the curve at the center of the disk.
-Another possible solution has the shape of a rhombus with vertex angles of 60 and 120 degrees (/3 and 2/3 radians) and with a long diagonal of unit length.
+Another possible solution has the shape of a rhombus with vertex angles of 60° and 120° and with a long diagonal of unit length.
 However, these are not optimal solutions; other shapes are known that solve the problem with smaller areas.

 Solution properties

-It is not completely trivial that a solution exists – an alternative possibility would be that there is some minimal area that can be approached but not actually attained.
-However, in the convex case, the existence of a solution follows from the Blaschke selection theorem.
+It is not completely trivial that a minimum-area cover exists.
+An alternative possibility would be that there is some minimal area that can be approached but not actually attained.
+However, there does exist a smallest convex cover.
+Its existence follows from the Blaschke selection theorem.